 Or, I could pack them in my suitcase, right between 17 bars of chocolate and a funky tapestry I picked up in Barcelona, and carry them back home.

 Advent is like a semester in Austria.
 It’s an intense time of growth (if one makes the commitment to make it so) and can sometimes be forgotten when the magic of the newness wears off.
-But, even though the semester is ending for students, warmth is fleeing all across the northern hemisphere.
-And even though the year goes through a type of death, there’s newness of life.
+As the semester is ending for students, warmth is fleeing all across the northern hemisphere.
+The year goes through a type of death, but there is also newness of life.

 Advent brings in the new liturgical year.
 A baby is born in Bethlehem.
 A semester in Austria—or any growing experience—is a beginning.
 Students in Gaming might relieve their Austrian semester by beginning with “Once upon a time in Austria…,” but Catholics everywhere can start a similar story: “Once upon a time in Advent…”